-2020 Hyundai Palisade First Drive Review: A Value-Packed Delight
+2020 Hyundai Palisade First Drive Review: An Upscale SUV Delight

 - Engine: 3.8L direct-injection V6